andonigarcia/Ping/flask_app/README.md

 9. Navigate your browser to `localhost:5000`
 10. If you are testing the Stripe payments, the test credentials are: Credit card number: `4242 4242 4242 4242`, with any CVC and expiry date in the future.

-* Note, in order to deploy and run on a dedicated network, you must change line 3 of run.py to `app.run(debug = False, host='0.0.0.0')`
+* Note, in order to deploy and run on a dedicated network, either execute `runNet.py` or change the host of `runNet.py` to your desired host IP.

 ## Still Todo:
-Updated - 2/15/15 - Andoni Garcia
+Updated - 3/3/15 - Andoni Garcia

 1. Company Page:
   * Analytics and Payments tabs